isomerpages/gb-assist/_gov-assist/3c-grants.md

 <a href="https://www.mas.gov.sg/schemes-and-initiatives/grant-for-equity-market-singapore-scheme" target="_blank" style="color:#037e8a">Find out more</a>

+#### Grow Digital

+SMEs that are ready to sell overseas can receive funding support when they participate in pre-approved Business-to-Business (B2B) and Business-to-Consumer (B2C) e-commerce platforms with global or regional reach.

+<a href="https://www.imda.gov.sg/GrowDigital" target="_blank" style="color:#037e8a">Find out more</a>

 #### Healthier Dining Grant

 The Healthier Dining Grant is a funding scheme which empowers Healthier Dining Programme Partners to promote healthier menu options.